Kate Warner: Legal and academic career

 After graduation, Warner worked as Associate to the Chief Justice of Tasmania, Sir Stanley Burbury, at the Supreme Court of Tasmania and was admitted as a barrister and solicitor in 1971.
 Following completion of her master's thesis in 1978, she commenced her lengthy career as an academic at the University of Tasmania Law School.
 She was promoted to Lecturer in 1981, to Senior Lecturer in 1989, Associate Professor in 1993, and Professor in 1996.

 In 1992, Warner was appointed dean of the Faculty of Law and later was appointed head of the School of Law (the first woman to hold these positions at the University of Tasmania).
 She was promoted to professor in 1996 and in 2002 was appointed as foundation director of the Tasmania Law Reform Institute.

 Warner was awarded the Allen Austin Bartholomew Award for the best article in the Australian and New Zealand Journal of Criminology in each year from 2004 to 2007.

-Warner is an internationally recognised expert in the fields of criminal law, criminology and sentencing and has taught, researched and published in these areas for more than 30 years.
+Warner is an internationally recognised expert in the fields of criminal law, criminology and sentencing and has taught, researched and published in these areas for 30 years.